AnkiMonkey/AnkiHelperApp/README.md

 ## Usage

 ### Python app
-Launch app *AnkiHelperApp*
+Launch app *1_AnkiHelperApp/py*

 Upon launching the app, you can choose from the following options:

 - [1] View Flashcards Template (anki_template.csv)
       Opens the ANKI flashcards template in Excel for viewing and editing.

-- [2] Export Lectures to JPG (pdf_to_jpg.py)
+- [2] Export Lecture/Book to JPG (pdf_to_jpg.py)

-      Converts lecture slides from a PDF file to JPEG images for ANKI review.
+      Converts lecture/book slides from a PDF file to JPEG images for ANKI review.
 The user is promted to write a name and number of Vorlesung/Praktikum

       -based on these logical names: